inpercima/swaaplate/README.md

 ### `serverConfig/packagePath`

+The package structure.
-The package structure for java or kotlin.
+This will work for java or kotlin only.

 * default: EMPTY
 * type: `string`